Pentagon plan on cyber split draws strong Hill criticism

 “Any action to sever the dual-hat relationship could have grave impacts on our national security, especially during a time that the country is wrestling with what may be the most damaging cyberattack in our country’s history,” Smith wrote.

 Smith was referring to revelations that elite hackers gained access to U.S. government computer systems and likely purloined a trove of delicate secrets over a monthslong period before being detected.
-Secretary of State Mike Pompeo said on Friday that Russia was “pretty clearly” behind the cyberattack, which is ongoing.
-On Saturday, President Donald Trump suggested without evidence that China — not Russia — may be behind the cyberattack and tried to minimize its impact.
+Secretary of State Mike Pompeo said on Friday that Russia was “pretty clearly” behind the hack, which is ongoing.
+On Saturday, President Donald Trump suggested without evidence that China — not Russia — may be behind the hack and tried to minimize its impact.

 A U.S. official confirmed Saturday that the Pentagon has a plan for separating the National Security Agency and Cyber Command.
 The official spoke on condition of anonymity to discuss an internal matter not publicly announced.